delphidabbler/codesnip/Docs/ReadMe.txt

 + Any syntax highlighter customisation you have made will be lost if you are updating from any v2 or earlier.

-  You will need to redo any customisation using the "Syntax Highlighter" tab of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.
+  You will need to redo any customisation using the "Syntax Highlighter" page of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.

 + Your source code formatting preferences will have been lost if you are updating from v1.7.4 or earlier.

-  You will need to reconfigure them using the "Code Formatting" tab of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.
+  You will need to reconfigure them using the "Code Formatting" page of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.

 + If you have updated to CodeSnip v4.2.0 or later from any earlier v4 release,